jaideepr97/mini-google/README.md

                |__SparkInvertedIndex.java - This is used to create the inverted index and store it in RocksDB.
 </pre>
 #Instructions
+Before we can proceed with executing the applications, we must first build both of them as maven projects so that maven can download the required dependencies.
+We used the intellij IDE for this purpose, but this can be achieved through any IDE or the corresponding shell commands for maven

+We have also included a bash script (script.sh) to upload all the documents and the id_URL_pairs.txt file to the HDFS system if required.

 1. Creating the Inverted index: To create the inverted index, we need to run the mini-google-group-2/src/main/java/com/sparkInvertedIndex/SparkInvertedIndex.java file.
 In this file we need to provide the values for 3 variables:
 a) contentPath: Provide your hdfs path where your content files are stored.
 For example, if you have 2000 files stored in the path hdfs://localhost:8020/docfiles/, you will provide this value in this variable. (line 23)